 - Similar test plans will be applied to the new requirements business will require.

-Development team is working on software XYZ after getting few requirements from the clients.
+The development team is working on software XYZ after getting few requirements from the clients.
 Almost the testing team have started their preparation for the test defining or planning phase.
 The test planning has to be designed to address the initial requirements quoted by the clients.
 This has been done by the testing team.
 Neither of the other stakeholders was involved during this phase and the planning has been frozen.

 Development team now have done some changes in the business flow in order to address few issues in their work with clients ‘approval.
 Now the software has come to the testing team for testing.
 Having the test plan as per the old business flow, the testing team have started their round of testing.
-This impacted the testing deliverables with much delay as the modified business flow was not shared to the testing team.
+This impacted the testing deliverables with many delays as the modified business flow was not shared to the testing team.

 Observation from example 1:

 There are some observations or few essential aspects during the test planning from the above example.
 They are: